-We’ll also add all of the bells and whistles at this point too; things like hover effects, loading effects and snazzy stuff that will add the finishing touches that make sure your website looks better than your competitors’.
+We’ll also add all of the bells and whistles at this point too; things like hover effects, loading effects and snazzy stuff that will make sure your website looks better than your competitors’.

-At the build stage it’s much more complicated to make changes, and we’d need to have wrapped most, if not all, amends up in the earlier phases so that the developers are able to just put their heads down and code to their heart’s content, using the visuals and their own genius to bring your site to life.
+At the build stage it’s much more complicated to make changes, and we’d need to have wrapped most, if not all, amends up in the earlier phases.
+Then the developers are able to just put their heads down and code to their heart’s content.
+They’ll use the visuals and their own genius to bring your site to life.

 Step six: Testing and quality assurance

 We know your website is finished, and you may have even seen it at this point, so you’re eager to get it live – but we really wouldn’t want to launch it without feeling confident that it had been fully tested.

 First we’ll run all of our tests and try to break it internally.
 Then we generally pass it to you to try to break too.
 If you’re going to do something we didn’t expect with it we’d much rather know before it’s public.
 Once it’s been through us, our Head of Build and you and anyone you’d like to rope in, we’d be happy to schedule the launch date.

 We would strongly recommend that you enlist the help of an SEO pro before your site goes live.
 Unless of course you are an SEO pro.

 Although we design and build your website and have a loose understanding of SEO, we don’t actually specialise in the dark art itself.
 It’s a full time job to keep up with all of Google’s updates.
 That’s why there are people out there who live and breathe Search and all of its many mysteries.
 These are the people you want to hire to give your site a once over before we launch it.
 Luckily we know a few people who fit the bill and would be happy to put you in touch with them or help arrange a meeting.